diegodinizz/cake-store/README.md

 ## The Cake Store

 It’s all about cakes!
-The Cake Store is an serverless application that can allow a user to view and add to a list of favorite cakes.
+The Cake Store is an serverless application built with React, AWS Gateway API, AWS Lambda and AWS DynamoDB.
+The application allows the user to view and add to a list of favorite cakes.

 <img width="1680" alt="screen" src="https://user-images.githubusercontent.com/47988806/95799401-71715500-0cec-11eb-8e08-30e8d627e942.png">